 Our summer dance classes are offered as an 8-week session of weekly dance classes in Children's Dance, Ballet, Jazz, Tap, Lyrical, Dance for Musical Theater and Modern.
 FSPA also offers two Ballet Intensives.
-The Summer Ballet Intensives feature a day trip to Jacob’s Pillow, final performance at THE BLACK BOX, and week-long training with guest artist-in-residence Carlos Molina, former American Ballet Theatre (ABT) Soloist and Boston Ballet Principal Dancer.
-The four-week Advanced Intensive (July 5-29) and three-week Young Intensive (July 11-29) provide training in classical ballet technique, pre-pointe/pointe, modern, dance history and character dance, with partnering, variations and choreography offered at the advanced level.
+The Summer Ballet Intensives feature a final performance at THE BLACK BOX, and extra curricular classes in Alexander Technique, make-up, nutrition and injury prevention.
+The four-week Intermediate/Advanced Intensive and three-week Young Intensive provide training in classical ballet technique, pre-pointe/pointe, modern, dance history and character dance.

 Casey Harkness Andrade

 FSPA Dance Director, Dance Company Director; Instructor of Jazz, Contemporary, and Dance for Musical Theater